kevL/yata/ReadMe.txt

       - scrolls left/right if the horizontal scrollbar is visible but the vertical bar is not

-on the colheads or rowheads
+click on the colheads or rowheads
 LMB            - selects the col or row
 LMB+Ctrl       - adds or subtracts a col/row from the currently selected cells LMB+Shift      - selects a range of cols/rows if a col/row is already selected LMB+Ctrl+Shift - you get the idea ...

-on the colheads
+click on the colheads
 RMB+Shift - sorts the table by the col either ascending or descending

-on a table-cell
+click on a table-cell
 LMB      - selects a cell or if already selected then starts the cell-editor LMB+Ctrl - adds or subtracts a cell from the currently selected cells

 Note that frozen-col cells cannot be selected or edited.
+Also note that clicking on a colhead will clear any selected row(s), although not its cells if Ctrl is pressed; and clicking on a rowhead will clear any selected col, although not its cells if Ctrl is pressed.
+Additionally, note that pressing Shift when clicking on a colhead or rowhead never selects a col or row; instead, Shift-clicking on a colhead or rowhead always selects the cells in that col or row, and will select a range of cols or rows if there is already another selected col or row.
+Pressing Ctrl, or Ctrl+Shift, when clicking a colhead or rowhead lends yet more permutations.
+But it's really not that complicated: just start clicking with or without Ctrl and Shift ... technically you're dealing with three items: cells, rows, and cols.

 OPERATIONS THAT REFORMAT LARGE TABLES (tens of thousands of Rows) TAKE TIME.
 Example: loading or changing the table-font of Placeables.2da with ~25,000 rows